williamgilpin/pypdb/README.md

       Gilpin, W. "PyPDB: A Python API for the Protein Data Bank."
       Bioinformatics, Oxford Journals, 2015.

-*As of November 2020, pypdb is undergoing significantly refactoring in order to accomodate changes to the RCSB PDB API and extend functionality.
-We regret any breaking changes that occur along the way.
-The previous version of pypdb is available [here](https://github.com/williamgilpin/pypdb_legacy); however, it will no longer function to to the RCSB API being changed.*

 **We very much welcome contributors and pull requests**

 ## Installation